 Recreational Boat Accidents and Liability

-Below you will find relevant information about recreational boat accidents and liability, including which laws apply to your case.
+Below is relevant information about recreational boat accidents and liability, including which laws apply to your case.
 Understanding boating safety may help prevent fatalities and guide you on where to go for legal help on a personal injury claim.

 Recreational Boat Definition

-When we hear the term "recreational boat," we might be unclear exactly what that means.
-Typically, a recreational boat can mean any of the following watercrafts:
+When you hear the term "recreational boat," you might be unclear exactly what that means.
+Typically, a recreational vessel can mean any of the following watercraft:

 Federal Maritime Law or State Tort Law?

-Once you meet with an attorney, one of the first inquiries you may have is which law will apply to your case: federal or state.
-While these matters are highly complicated and require a skilled legal professional to help determine where you should file your lawsuit, basically speaking, a case will fall within federal admiralty jurisdiction and the general maritime law if it meets a "locality" test and a two-prong "nexus" test, including whether or not the injury occurred on "navigable waterways."
+Once you meet with an attorney, one of the first questions you may have is which boating laws will apply.
+Your personal injury case may involve federal or state laws or both.
+These matters are highly complicated and require a skilled legal professional to help determine where you should file your lawsuit.

 Recreational Boat Accidents and Liability: Related Resources